 - Withholding employee income and social security taxes

-- Employing individuals who regularly work inside a foreign country for an extended period of time, creating a “prolonged worksite” status
+- Employing individuals with a lengthy fixed-term contract who regularly work inside a foreign country for an extended period of time, creating a “prolonged worksite” status

 - Receiving payments from clients operating within the same country and withholding taxes as a result